CarlosSimon02/wordpress-test/wp-content/plugins/supafaya-tickets/README.md

 2. Give it a title (e.g., "Login")
 3. Add the shortcode: `[supafaya_firebase_login]`
 4. Publish the page
+5. The plugin will automatically detect this page, or you can manually set it in the plugin settings

 ## Cart and Checkout Integration

-This plugin automatically handles cart persistence when users log in:
+This plugin includes sophisticated cart management features:

-1. When non-logged-in users add items to their cart, the items are saved in localStorage
+1. **Event-Specific Carts**: Each event has its own separate cart, meaning items from one event won't appear when viewing another event.
+2. **Persistent Cart Storage**: Cart contents are saved in localStorage for each event.
-2. If they attempt to checkout, they're redirected to the login page
-3. After logging in with Firebase, they're redirected back to checkout with their cart intact
+3. **Authentication Integration**: When users try to checkout without being logged in, they're redirected to the login page.
+After authentication, they return to checkout with their cart intact.
+4. **Automatic Event Detection**: The current event is detected from the URL parameter.

 ## User Dropdown Menu